wjzhengsh/blockchain/howto/swagger_apis.md

 ![Overview screen](../images/restAPI.png)
 *Figure 1.
 APIs*

 If you are using the Starter Plan, it is possible to switch between organizations in the Network Monitor.
 With the Starter Plan, two organizations are configured by default.
 Switching between organizations can be useful to try out the REST APIs from the perspective of each organization.
-To get the credentials for another organization in your network, click on your username in the top right corner of the Network Monitor console.
-In the menu that opens, click on the dropdown arrow next to the Organization to view all Organizations.
-Select the organization you would like to switch to and view the associated network credentials.
+To get the credentials for another organization in your network, click your username in the upper right corner of the Network Monitor console.
+In the menu that opens, click the drop-down arrow next to the Organization to view all Organizations.
+Select the organization that you would like to switch to and view the associated network credentials.

 **Figure 2** shows how to Switch between organizations:
 ![Switching between Orgs](../images/restAPIOrganization.png)